Mythral/mythral.github.io/index.md

 ---
 # About Me

-I am the Founder / Chief Executive Officer for [Mythral Studios](https://mythralstudios.com).
+I am the Founder / Chief Executive Officer of [Mythral Studios](https://mythralstudios.com).

 I'm a developer who primarily specializes in the .NET family, including C# and ASP.NET.